fruitbyte/DroneLights/Manuals/assemblyguide.md

 An easy guide for flashing the program onto the ATtiny can [found here](https://www.sparkfun.com/news/2237).
 This requires you to configure an Arduino to be used as an ISP.
 The "SS" pin in the tutorial is also the "RS" pin on the board's programming port.

+Simple blink code with a brightness toggle can be found in `Programming\navlights\navlights.ino`.
+Note that brightness switching in this implementation requires the Mode button present on the board (see PCB Assembly).
+More info is in the code comments.

 ## Mechanical
 There are 4 M3 holes on the corners of this PCB which can be used for mounting.
 They also have a smooth plane between them for you to attach two zipties width-wise to tie the board to your location of choice.
 Just make sure that if you are pressing the board up against a conductive surface, the contacts on the back of the board are properly insulated from potential shorts.